 In my own marriage, Jordan tends to fight, and I tend to freeze.
 In these moments, we can both find the other person to be pretty frustrating.
 But then James and Natarsha pointed out that there are positives to each response — fighters might be confrontational, but in other circumstances they are often assertive and strong decision makers.
 Flighters might have a tendency to retreat, but in other circumstances they tend to be very accommodating and flexible.
 And freezers might take a long time to process their thoughts, but they can be very strategic problem solvers.

 For the first time, I saw how the thing I’ve found frustrating–Jordan’s argumentative style–is the same trait that pushes me to take risks and ask for what I want and be more decisive.
 And Jordan was able to see how the thing he’s found frustrating–my propensity to process internally–is the same trait that helps him create strategic plans whenever he has visions for a dozen different things swirling around in his head.

-It got me thinking that perhaps even some of Jordan’s other weaknesses — like his propensity for leaving his clothes around the living room and his aversion for trash cans (seriously, what did a trash can ever do to you, my dude?) — might not have a positive side to them, but that doesn’t mean those weaknesses can’t still be used by God to create something positive in me.
+It got me thinking that perhaps even some of Jordan’s other weaknesses — like his propensity for leaving his clothes around the living room and his aversion to trash cans (seriously, what did a trash can ever do to you, my dude?) — might not have a positive side to them, but that doesn’t mean those weaknesses can’t still be used by God to create something positive in me.
 Jordan’s messiness challenges my desire for control and often pushes me to shift my perspective to focus on what’s most important.